nanda-unnikrishnan/saucedemo-webpage-nanda/README.md

+# UI Automation

-# Q: Implement a test to verify the following user journey
+## Q: Implement a test to verify the following user journey

  1. Login to https://www.saucedemo.com/ using the "standard_user" account
  2. Sort the products by Price (high to low)